Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage | MyMSTeam

 8 Tips for Living With Advanced MS

-Oftentimes, people in advanced stages of MS have tried many different DMTs and therapies that didn’t work well or have stopped working for them.
-Symptom management — including steps to enhance comfort, limit complications, and improve quality of life — is generally the treatment goal for people with advanced MS and end-stage MS.
+Disease-modifying therapies are typically used to treat relapsing forms of MS to slow disease progression.
+People in advanced stages of MS have often switched treatment options, but over time, these drugs can become less effective as MS progresses.
+Symptom management — including steps to enhance comfort, limit complications, and improve quality of life — is usually the treatment goal for people with advanced and end-stage MS.

-Advanced MS often calls for other treatment options and interventions.
-Therapies for advanced MS may include complementary treatments, massage, speech, and occupational or physical therapy in addition to DMTs.
-At an advanced stage of MS, health care providers other than a neurologist play a very important role.
-For example, a palliative care specialist can focus on maintaining comfort and a high quality of life.
+Therapies for advanced MS may include complementary treatment, massage, speech therapy, occupational therapy, or physical therapy in addition to DMTs.
+At an advanced stage, specialized health care professionals and providers may play important roles.
+For example, palliative care specialists can help maintain comfort and quality of life.

 1. Keep Your Health Care Team Up to Date

-Many symptoms of MS, especially cognitive symptoms, can be treated if your neurology provider knows about them.
-Be sure to maintain an open line of communication with your treatment team so they can advise you on the options available for managing the effects of advanced MS.
+Many symptoms of advanced MS, especially cognitive symptoms of MS, can be managed.
+Be sure to maintain an open line of communication with your health care team about any uncomfortable, worsening, or new symptoms.
+They can advise you on options for managing the effects of advanced MS.

-For example, your doctor may recommend counseling or regular meetings with a urologist who can assess for urinary infections.
+For example, your doctor may recommend mental health counseling or consultations with a urologist, who can assess bladder problems or urinary infections.

 2. Do Exercises To Build or Preserve Strength and Mobility

 Stretching is vital for disabilities that limit movement in the limbs.
-A physical therapist can help develop the right stretching and exercise regimen for a person with advanced MS. They may also be able to help with respiratory exercises that can help strengthen breathing muscles.
+A physical therapist can help develop an appropriate stretching and exercise program for your particular case of advanced MS. They may also be able to help with respiratory exercises that can help strengthen breathing muscles.

 3. Engage in Speech Therapy

-Speech therapy can help strengthen the muscles in a person’s tongue and around the mouth to improve the ability to speak and swallow.
+Speech therapy can help strengthen the muscles in the tongue and around the mouth to improve the ability to speak and swallow.

 4. Use Mobility Aids

-Mobility aids, such as walking sticks or a wheelchair, can help a person maintain their sense of independence, get out of bed, and engage with friends, family, and life overall.
+Mobility aids, such as walking sticks or a wheelchair, can help a person maintain a sense of independence, get out of bed, and spend time with friends and family.

 5. Make Home More Accessible